chris-washington/vue-form/docs/guides/validators.md

 # Validator setup

-Vue form ships with many validators.
+VRx Form ships with many validators.
 The following sections walk through each one and how to use them.
 This includes custom validators.

 ## Required validator
 The required validator ensures that a field is either marked required (meaning some text or selection must be present) or not.